bsierieb1/xdasi-bio-2021-archive/docs/best_practices/tidy_data.md

 ### Pivot longer
 {: .no_toc}

-Sometimes column names are not names of variables but they are actually values of a variable (e.g. year) across which multiple observations (e.g. cases) have been made, as illustrated below:
+Sometimes column names are not names of variables but they are actually values of a variable (e.g. year) across which multiple observations (e.g. tuberculosis cases) have been made, as illustrated below:

 | country     |   1999 |   2000 |
 |:------------|-------:|-------:|